CU-ESIIL/FCC24_Group_3/README.md

 ## Group Members
 - Member 1: Asha Paudel
-- Member 2: Brief description
+- Member 2: Jiaming Lu - Postdoctoral Researcher at University of Utah
 - ...
 - [Link to more detailed bios or profiles if available and desired.]